🔬 KnowledgeMay 25, 2026·🕐 6 min read

 A wagging tail means happy, right?
 Not always.
-Decode the subtle language of tail positions and movements.
+Learn to decode the subtle language of tail positions, speeds, and directions — and understand what your dog is really feeling.

 Beyond the Wag

 The idea that a wagging tail always means a happy dog is one of the most common pet myths.
-In reality, tail language is nuanced — position, speed, stiffness, and direction all carry meaning.
+In reality, tail language is nuanced — and misunderstanding it can put you, your family, and your dog at risk.
+Position, speed, stiffness, and direction all carry specific meaning backed by animal behavior research.

 High and Stiff